Multiplex Network Regression: How do relations drive interactions?: Introduction

-We demonstrate the power of our approach and its broad applicability with examples based on synthetic and empirical data.
-As case study, we will use the SocioPattern dataset provided in \cite{Mastrandrea2015}.
-The data available consist of an interaction network, built from recorded contact counts between high-school students, and of further information such as student's gender, class membership and topic, self-reported friendship relations, and Facebook connections.
+The generalised hypergeometric ensemble of random graphs (gHypEG) allows to address these limitations, providing a suitable model for the analysis of complex systems~\citep{Casiraghi2017,Casiraghi2018,Casiraghi2019block}.
+GHypEGs join two characteristics that are essential for the study of multi-edge networks.
+First, they are specifically tailored to the analysis of multi-graphs, allowing the easy interpretation of parameters.
+Second, their underlying probability distribution can be stated in closed form, thus simplifying the study of datasets with a large number of repeated interactions.
+We demonstrate the power of our approach and its performance with an example based on an empirical dataset consisting of more than 180 000 interactions.
+The available data consist of an interaction network, built from recorded contact counts between high-school students, and of further information such as student's gender, class membership and topic, self-reported friendship relations, and Facebook connections.